 Mexico’s Yucatan offers stunning coastlines and Mayan ruins.
-Most holidaymakers spend their time in Cancun.
-But head a little further down the coast to Playa del Carmen and find some of the peninsula’s most stunning beaches without as many tourists.
+While most holidaymakers spend their time in Cancun, they can also head a little further down the coast to Playa del Carmen and find some of the peninsula’s most stunning beaches without as many tourists.

 How to Get to Playa del Carmen

 The vast majority of visitors arrive at Cancun International Airport.
 Flights from around both North America and Europe arrive here.
 As soon as you step out of the airport, you’ll find a fleet of buses that go to Playa del Carmen every hour.

 The resort lies approximately 70 kilometers south of the airport and takes between one and two hours depending on traffic.